The Urban Model Green House

 Chelsea, MA 02150

-In 2010, the Chelsea Jewish Lifecare opened The Leonard Florence Center for Living, the first urban model Green House® skilled nursing residence in the country.
+In 2010, Chelsea Jewish Lifecare opened the Leonard Florence Center for Living, the first urban model Green House® skilled nursing residence in the country.
 The 90,000 square foot building sets the stage for a model of care far removed from traditional nursing homes in Massachusetts – and throughout the world.
-Currently, the Foundation is in the process of rolling out this revolutionary concept to its other skilled nursing facilities in both Chelsea and Peabody.
+Currently, Chelsea Jewish Lifecare is in the process of rolling out this revolutionary concept to its other skilled nursing facilities in both Chelsea and Peabody.

 Utilizing a concept that hinges on revamping traditional nursing care by clustering nursing home residents into smaller domiciles of 10 to 12 individuals within cottage-like residences, the model allows assigned staff to specifically care for the residents within that particular Green House.

 The Green House® model offers communities where adults needing long-term care can receive the support and assistance they require for optimal health and well-being.
 Each Green House home is designed to create a small, residential “home-like” environment.

 First developed by Dr. William Thomas and drawing from the traditions of the Eden Alternative, the first Green House® facilities were built in the Midwest, where large expanses of flat land were in greater supply.
 The facilities were a drastic departure from the traditional design, operations and philosophy compared to its institutional counterparts.

 A warm home is a welcoming place of comfort, safety and refuge.
 The interior materials, colors and furnishings project a sense of belonging for those living and working in the home.
 The elders’ private bedrooms allow ample sunlight and have easy access to a common hearth, with a living room, open kitchen and dining area.